OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 Following these best practices, as highlighted by Miha Pihlerin's article [^firewall_management] published in Microsoft Technet, and conducting regular maintenance work can make the life of a system administrator less stressful and help better protect your network.

-- Conduct daily maintenance tasks: As stated above under “Monitor, Measure & Record”, review traffic logs & check for any alerts.
+- Conduct daily maintenance tasks: As stated above under “Monitor, Measure and Record”, review traffic logs and check for any alerts.
 - Deny all traffic by default and only open specific ports, protocols and services as needed.
 - Change the default administrator or root password on the firewall to a complex, long passphrase.
 Set a reminder to change the firewall admin password every 6 months.
-- Monitor the CPU usage & network throughput of the firewall to ensure applications installed on it (such as an anti-virus, VPN software) are not slowing it down.
+- Monitor the CPU usage and network throughput of the firewall to ensure applications installed on it (such as an anti-virus, VPN software) are not slowing it down.

 **Review firewall policies regularly** [^fw_policies]